 About

 Sylvia Lim (b.
-1992) is a composer based in the UK.
+1992) is a composer based in London.
 Her works are intimate, exploring a small amount of material in depth.
 She is interested in the materiality of sound, notions of close listening, perception, rawness and instability.

 Sylvia’s music has been performed by Ars Nova Ensemble, Mira Benjamin (Music We’d Like to Hear), EXAUDI, The Hermes Experiment, Prague Quiet Music Collective, Ben Smith, Rubiks Collective, Tabea Debus + Samuele Telari, Musarc, and members of the Aurora Orchestra.
 Her music has been performed at the London Contemporary Music Festival, CoMA Festival and BEAST FEaST, and broadcast on BBC Radio 3, ABC Classic and KFAI.